 Major philosophy, management, and research problems of wildlands; presentation of individual studies on assigned topics.

 REM 503 (s) Workshop (cr arr)

 Selected topics in the conservation and management of natural resources.

 REM 507 Landscape and Habitat Dynamics (3 cr)

 Students explore landscape change occurring a variety of spatial and temporal scales, including global change, succession, disturbance events, and change induced by humans.
 Via scientific readings, models and spatial analysis students will learn how to quantify landscape change and how a change in environmental conditions and disturbance regimes may affect the composition of landscapes, specifically plant and animal habitats.
 Recommended Preparation: courses in ecology, statistics, and GIS.
 (Spring, alt/yrs)

 REM J407/J510 GIS Application in Fire Ecology and Management (2 cr)

 REM 551 Rangeland Vegetation Ecology (3 cr)

 Ecological concepts of the nature, dynamics, and distribution of plant communities; secondary successional processes, soil-vegetation relations, and development of vegetation-classification schemes for better land management.
-This is a cooperative course available to WSU degree-seeking students.
+Cooperative: open to WSU degree-seeking students.
 (Spring, Alt/odd yrs)

 Prereq: Plant ecology and Permission